ku-sldg/am-cakeml/README.md

 \*This project _should_ run on macOS, but is more frequently tested on Linux.
 Let me know if you have any problems running under macOS.

 ## Compiling with CompCert
 You can replace gcc with CompCert by overriding the `CC` makefile variable from the command-line, i.e. `make CC=ccomp`.
-However, you will need to make a slight modification to `basis_ffi.c` for it to compile.
-Just add `#include <sys/stat.h>` to the top of the file with the other includes (I put in a [pull request](https://github.com/CakeML/cakeml/pull/604).
-Hopefully its merged, but I'm not sure how long it will take to make it into an official release).
+You may need to re-download CakeML, since older versions were missing a necessary header include in `basis_ffi.c` (although for some reason the header wasn't required by gcc?).

 ## Why are you using the sml file extension for CakeML files?
 To make use of sml syntax highlighting.